pallets-eco/flask-classful/README.rst

 to get the urls for it in your templates and redirects and whatnot.
 Flask ships with the awesome `url_for` function that does an excellent job of turning a function name into a url that maps to it.
-You can use `url_for` with Flask-Classy by using the format "<Class name>:<method name>".
+You can use `url_for` with Flask-Classful by using the format "<Class name>:<method name>".
 Let's look at an example::

     class DuckyView(FlaskView):